Gymnastics at the 1932 Summer Olympics – Men's rope climbing

 The men's rope climbing event was part of the gymnastics programme at the 1932 Summer Olympics.
 It was contested for the fourth and last time after 1896, 1904, and 1924.
 The competition was held on Wednesday, August 10, 1932.
 Five gymnasts from two nations competed.
-All three medalists were from the host nation, as Americans Raymond Bass, William Galbraith, and Thomas Connolly took the honors (in that order).
+All three medalists were from the host nation, as Americans Raymond Bass, William Galbraith, and Thomas F. Connolly took the honors (in that order).

 Background

 This was the fourth and final appearance of the event, which had been held in 1896, 1904, and 1924.
 The event was an unusual one, not one of the standard apparatus competitions held at the world championships.
 It had been left off the programme in 1928 when other apparatus events were held (no specific apparatus events were held in 1900, 1908, 1912, or 1920).
 It was more commonly seen in the United States (hosting the 1932 Games) than internationally; the two competitors from Hungary (the only international gymnasts) were unfamiliar with the event.

 The United States made its third appearance in the event (1904 and 1924), while Hungary made its debut.